Best portable induction cooktop | Top 8 reviewed + buying tips

 A simple test can be done to see if your cookware is induction-ready.
-If a magnet can stick to it, then it is good to go.
-Otherwise, you would need some new cookware.
+If a magnet can stick to it, then it’s good to go.
+Otherwise, you’d need some new cookware.

 Are induction cooktops safe?

-It’s so easy to assume that just because induction cooktops don’t get hot, they cannot burn.
-People always seem to forget that the pans get hot instead.
-Do not take any chances.
+It’s so easy to assume that just because induction cooktops don’t get hot, they can’t burn.
+People always seem to forget that the pans still get hot, so don’t take any chances!

 Always handle your cooktop with extreme care.
-It is also possible for the appliances to cause fires, although such cases are probably very rare.
+It’s also possible for the appliances to cause fires, although such cases are probably very rare.

 Are induction cooktops energy efficient?

-However, to optimize energy efficiency for your cooker, make sure you use recommended pots.
+However, to optimize energy efficiency for your cooker, make sure you use the recommended cookware.
 The pots must also cover the entire surface of the copper coils to ensure no heat is lost.

 Where can I buy portable induction cooktops?

 If you prefer to buy online, consider buying on established sites like Amazon, Walmart, and others.
-It is also important to note that all the products we have included in our review are all available on Amazon.
+It’s also important to note that all the products I’ve included in this review are available on Amazon.

 What are the best pots to use with induction cooktops?

-If you aren’t sure whether your pots will be compatible with an induction cooktop, there is a small test you can do at home.
-Just stick a magnet at the bottom of the pot.
-If it sticks, then the pot is good to go.
+If you aren’t sure whether your pots will be compatible with an induction cooktop, there’s a small test you can do at home.
+Just stick a magnet to the bottom of the pot.
+If it sticks, then the pot’s good to go!